My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 Vegan Marry Me Chicken is a plant-based twist on the dish that became an internet sensation.
-This vegan version features soy curls (or your favorite vegan chicken) smothered in a luscious, rich, garlicky cashew cream sauce with tangy sundried tomatoes.
-Perfect for Valentine's Day, date night, or any special occasion where your goal is to impress.
+My version features soy curls (or your favorite vegan chicken) smothered in a luscious, garlicky cashew cream sauce with tangy sundried tomatoes.
+Perfect for Valentine's Day, date night, or any special occasion.
 One-pot and ready in around 30 minutes!

 Servings: 4 servings